CharlesCarley/Cloud/README.md

 ### Cloud.Transaction

-The transaction layer is a utility library that allows communication between the client and server.
+Is a utility library that allows communication between the client and server.

 It uses the REST API routes in the generated server code to know where the class data should be sent.